 In most styles of house -- except for pueblo-style houses and some modern styles that don’t have eaves -- eaves add substantially to the appearance of a house.
 They also protect the siding and window frames from deterioration and penetration from water falling off the roof and drooling down the side of the house.
 Rain gutters can do the same thing on a house with little eave but they require maintenance and don’t look good.

 On a smaller manufactured home (under 1500 square feet) a one foot eave would be desirable, but a 6“ eave at least, is better than no eave at all.
-Without eaves, most homes look like a cheap box.
+Without eaves, most homes look more trailer-like and less homelike.
 On larger homes a 16” eave adds a look of substance to the home.
+Below is an assortment, the first with eaves only on the ends, and very little eave on the front.
+The second, no eaves on any side.

 Below are two photos of the same home, one with a 1" eave, and one where I photo-shopped (using Gimp) a 12" eave.